peterjes1/mastering-git/readme.md

 ## hello guys

 'added a new text'
-'added text in testing branch'
+'added text in testing branch' with conflicts with conflicts